Padmanee Sharma

 Padmanee Sharma (born June 26, 1970) is an immunologist and oncologist at the University of Texas MD Anderson Cancer Center in Houston, Texas.
-She holds the position of professor of genitourinary medical oncology and immunology in the Division of Cancer Medicine where she specializes in renal, prostate, and bladder cancers.
+She is the T.C. and Jeanette Hsu Endowed Chair in Cell Biology and professor of genitourinary medical oncology and immunology in the Division of Cancer Medicine where she specializes in renal, prostate, and bladder cancers.
+Sharma is currently Director of Scientific Programs for the James P. Allison Institute at MD Anderson Cancer Center; the inaugural Scientific Director of the Immunotherapy Platform, and Co-Director of Parker Institute for Cancer Immunotherapy at M. D. Anderson Cancer Center.

 Research

-Sharma studies the treatment of cancer with immunotherapy.
-Her doctoral work demonstrated that cells expressing thymus-leukemia (TL) on their surface could be recognized by the Immune system and killed.
-In 2003, she was the lead author on a study of another tumor antigen, NY-ESO-1 in bladder cancer.
-She won an ASCO Young Investigator Award in 2003 to pursue this work.
+Sharma's research focuses on cancer immunotherapy and the mechanisms that determine responses to immune checkpoint blockade.